-• The TAP window now honours the (TAP 1.1) column\index column if it is present in the TAP\SCHEMA.columns table.
-This means that columns can be displayed in a predefined, rather than random, order in the column metadata display tab if the service supports that.
+• The TAP window now honours the (TAP 1.1) column_index column if it is present in the TAP_SCHEMA.columns table.
+This means that columns can be displayed in a

 - The TAP window also now acquires and displays non-standard, as well as standard, table and column metadata items if provided by the TAP service.
-These come from non-standard columns in the TAP\SCHEMA .tables and .columns tables, or from attributes in custom namespaces in the TableSet document, depending on metadata acquisition policy.
+These come from non-standard columns in the TAP_SCHEMA .tables and .columns tables, or from attributes in custom namespaces in the TableSet document, depending on metadata acquisition policy.
 Services can use this if they wish to report things like table row counts or column data limits. - Add VOSI 1.1-style detail-sensitive /tables endpoint query options to the TAP |Metadata Acquisition menu in the TAP window.